juji-io/site/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise.md

   expertise.
 This empowers non-technical personnel to harness the power of AI, enabling a broader adoption of the technology within the organization.

+- ** Test and Evaluation **: Comprehensive testing and evaluation processes should be in place to ensure that the AI system meets quality standards and business requirements.
+Regular evaluations help to identify areas for improvement and drive the ongoing development of the AI system.
+Tools such as dashboard visualization should be provided to facilitate the process.

 - **Live human integration**: In situations where the AI system is unable to provide a satisfactory response or solution, a smooth integration with live human agents is essential.
 This ensures that businesses can consistently